blefaudeux/dealer/README.md

 # dealer
-Implementing a go socket client, based on Json requests.
+Implementing a go tcp socket client, handling Json requests.

-Blocking and non-blocking reading calls are possible, so that the client can return as soon as a given Json object appears.
+Blocking and non-blocking reading calls are possible, so that the client can return as soon as an expected Json reply appears.